-52. Each ward committee may, for each year if it sees fit, elect its own Chairman and Vice Chairman of ward committee.

-Vice Chairman (if necessary) from among its own number:
+52. Each ward committee may, for each year if it sees fit, elect its own Chairman and Vice-Chairman (if necessary) from among its own number :

 Provided that, if one or more Commissioners are members of the ward committee, the Chairman of the ward committee shall be a Commissioner.